FloWuenne/GenAP2_single-cell_tutorials/tutorials/how_to_v2_test.md

 analysis (Seurat and Scanpy).
 Finally, we will export the data to the Filebrowser and import our clustering results to SCAP.

+## Reporting problems

+If you encounter any bugs or issues with any of the tools in GenAP2, please send an email with your problem described in detail to the following address:

+**<support@genap.ca>**

+This allows us to keep track of issues and resolve them in an organized manner.
+Thank you for your collaboration in using this way of reporting problems\!s

 ## Using GenAP v2-test

 First we will go to the new GenAP hub and login using our Compute Canada